lancedb/cocoindex-lancedb-demo/README.md

 ---

-## [Optional]: Running a pure LanceDB workflow
+## [Optional] Running a pure LanceDB workflow

-To contrast the CocoIndex "incremental way" with the traditional batch processing approach, we provide an additional script, `ingest.py` that contains code that ingests the recipe data into LanceDB.
-This step is optional (the aim of this repo is to show how to do it using CocoIndex using the defined above).
+To contrast the CocoIndex "incremental way" with the traditional batch processing approach, we provide an additional script, `ingest.py`, that contains code to ingest the recipe data into LanceDB.
+This step is optional (the aim of this repo is to show how to do it using the CocoIndex flow defined above).

 The ingestion script also generates two kinds of embeddings:
 - Text embeddings on the `instructions` column (TODO: concatenate the `title` and `instructions` and embed _that_ instead)